 Learning Support staff work closely with Homeroom Teachers to support boys, depending on their needs.
-Those boys identified as needing support may be provided with small-group or individual lessons that target their needs.
+Those boys identified as needing support may be provided with classroom adjustments or small group/individual lessons that target their needs.
 Specific intervention programs are used to support their learning.
 The Learning Support staff can also provide resources and expertise to both parents and teachers to assist boys with their learning.
 External specialist support is available via recommendations from the Learning Support staff.
 These support services include speech pathologists, occupational therapists, audiologists, psychologists and other professionals including paediatricians.